 20 X 20 X 5 = 2000 cubic inches = 12.04 lbs.
 (USPS), so your rate will be based on at least 13lbs.

 Finally, when it comes to UPS and FedEx, there's one more thing that can bite you in the butt - residential delivery surcharges.
 You see, UPS and FedEx prefer to have their trucks make as few stops as possible, and stick to main highways.
 To ensure this, they use residential surcharges to encourage customers to have their packages shipped to business addresses, which, a) tend to be on main roads & highways, and b) tend to already have regular pick-ups and deliveries.
 Residential addresses that are waaaayyyy out in the boonies can tend to really bite you, as the more remote a residential address is, the higher the surcharge the carriers will tack on.
-These residential surcharges are usually the first things that companies will negotiate out of their contracts with the carriers - especially companies who ship directly to customers.

 USING 3RD PARTIES

-With the evolution of e-commerce in the 21st century, small package shipping has had to seriously do some evolution of its own.
+With the evolution of e-commerce in the 21st century, small package shipping has had to seriously do some evolving of its own.
 Despite the fact that 75% of private sector employers are micro-businesses (companies with less than 10 employees), along with the fact that now over 2/3 of all retail purchasing in the U.S. takes place online, shipping carriers have thus-far largely failed in finding a way to cater to very small businesses.
 Taken individually, these small 'Mom & Pop' online businesses don't have much business to offer the carriers, so they are not inclined to offer them competitive rates and contracts.